loutus12/100-days-of-code/log.md

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.

 **Thoughts**: I think I worked for thirty minutes but my computer was messing up and I got distracted for a few minutes.
 I'm exhausted but I got through it.

+### Day 8: January 8, 2022 Saturday

+**Today's Progress**: I've gone through many exercises on FreeCodeCamp.

+**Thoughts**: I did it, I did a piss poor job cocentrating on it, but I showed up and did it.